Download apps and games FAQ

-Tap the stuck app or game, then tap Retry.
+Tap the stuck app or game, and then tap Retry.

-One common cause of a lost WiFi connection is a screen time-out, which pauses your connection and can prevent apps from downloading.
-If you're downloading lots of games or other large apps on your phone via WiFi, you may want to go to your phone's lock screen settings and temporarily increase the screen time-out period, or disable it.
+One common cause of a lost Wi-Fi connection is a screen timeout, which pauses your connection and can prevent apps from downloading.
+If you're downloading lots of games or other large apps on your phone via Wi-Fi, you might want to go to your phone's lock screen settings and temporarily increase the screen timeout period, or disable it.

 When you open the Store, you'll see a message at the bottom of the screen indicating how many updates you have.
 Tap it, then tap update all (or tap the individual apps you'd like to update).

 - Make sure your phone is set up to receive apps from windowsphone.com before you start reinstalling them.
-In the App list, tap Settings , tap Find My Phone, then select the Send apps to my phone using push notifications (not SMS) checkbox.
+In the App list, tap Settings , tap Find My Phone, and then select the Send apps to my phone using push notifications (not SMS) check box.
 (This option might get disabled if you turn on Battery Saver in your phone's settings.)

-- If you want to avoid mobile data charges, connect to WiFi before you start reinstalling from windowsphone.com.
+- If you want to avoid cellular data charges, connect to Wi-Fi before you start reinstalling from windowsphone.com.

 When you shop for an app in the Windows Phone Store, you'll find a list of hardware and software requirements on the app's details screen.
 See How can I tell if an app has specific hardware or software requirements? for more information.